-Whale activity can have a significant impact on the cryptocurrency market at both crypto price and market capitalization.
-Though rarely, when crypto whales trade, they do so for thousands of dollars and because such high amounts can cause a significant shift in the market.
-The several ways in which they achieve the same is through:
+Whale activity can significantly impact the cryptocurrency market at both crypto price and market capitalization.
+Though rarely, when crypto whales trade, they do so for thousands of dollars because such high amounts can cause a significant shift in the market.
+The several ways in which they achieve the same are through:

 Using Large Sell or Buy Orders

-The large sell or buy orders lead to sudden and considerable price changes.
-After an individual places a large buy order, signals get sent out that the demand for that specific cryptocurrency is high.
-The cryptocurrency price shoots way high all of a sudden due to this.
+Large sell or buy orders lead to sudden and considerable price changes.
+For example, after an individual places a large buy order, signals get sent out that the demand for that specific cryptocurrency is high.
+As a result, the cryptocurrency price shoots way high all of a sudden due to this.

-Similarly, when a large sell order is placed, signals are sent out, making the asset look like it is being unloaded.
+Similarly, signals are sent out when a large sell order is placed, making the asset look like it is being unloaded.
 The cryptocurrency price hence goes down.
-By making a large sell or buy order, the whale can shift the market to their advantage.
+The whale can increase the market by making a large sell or buy order.

 Placing Hidden Orders

 Whales can place large undetected bids on exchanges’ order books.
-They wait for the automatic replenishment (iceberg) after each fill; therefore, avoiding the detection of exchange-order books.
+This is because they wait for the automatic replenishment (iceberg) after each fill, avoiding the detection of exchange-order books.

 They act opposite to the large buy or cell walls.
 Instead, the whale makes an order without planning to work on it.
 Hidden orders are available for the general use of the crypto traders as they would like.

 Whales can deceive the general public by posting large trades on heavily monitored exchanges while posting small trades on smaller ones.
 Professional traders also use this strategy to profit from funding rare arbitrage or hiding their real flow.

 Market traders are usually paid for bringing flow to these small exchanges.
 Although legal, this strategy causes volume inflation and creates an inexistent buy-and-sell flow.